junxit/us-congress-bills-112/metadata.md

 - 2011-11-14 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Lieberman without amendment and with a preamble.
 Without written report.
 - 2011-11-14 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Lieberman without amendment and with a preamble.
 Without written report.
 - 2011-11-14 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 229.
+- 2011-11-16 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(consideration: CR S7627; text as passed Senate: CR S7627)
+- 2011-11-16 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (consideration: CR S7627; text as passed Senate: CR S7627)